-Total economic impact to the fleet: §132.8(d)(4)
+Total economic impact to the fleet: §132.8(d)(4) Data provided by: California Department of Fish and Wildlife

 The RAMP regulations specify that, when deciding amongst multiple management measures which would equivalently reduce entanglement risk, CDFW shall consider total economic impact to the fleet and fishing communities.
 CDFW will provide this evaluation in the February 14, 2022 Initial Assessment.